The illiquidity network of stocks in China's market crash: Literature review

-In fact, previous efforts have already suggested that the stock market crash is closely related to illiquidity.
-Amihud et al. presented evidence linking the decline in stock prices to increased illiquidity using the method of bid-ask spread during the market crash \cite{Amihud1990Liquidity}.
-As return is more comparable to price, related research on associations between return and illiquidity has increased rapidly.
-Amihud and Bekaert et al. stated that there is a positive correlation between stock returns and illiquidity in terms of the daily ratio of absolute stock return to its dollar volume and the proportion of zero return days, respectively \cite{Amihud2002Illiquidity,BekaertLiquidity}.
-Furthermore, Nagel indicated that the main reason of the evaporation of liquidity during crash is the increasing expected returns of liquidity \cite{NagelEvaporating}.
-Even more inspiring, measuring illiquidity, e.g., through bid-ask spread, is deeply rooted in the minimum decision granularity of daily trading and thus can be inherently derived from highly frequent trading records of investors.
-And also, illiquidity contains future economic information which can be employed for stock market forecasting \cite{StollInferring,ChenMicro}.
-Therefore, it is feasible to explore stock market crash from the perspective of illiquidity, but existing examinations still lack explanations, cascading dynamics, and warning signals of the crash.
+In fact, previous efforts have already suggested that illiquidity is closely related to stock market crashes.
+Amihud et al. presented evidence linking the decline in stock prices to increased illiquidity by examining the bid-ask spread during market crashes \cite{Amihud1990Liquidity}.
+As the return is more comparable to price, related research on associations between return and illiquidity has rapidly grown.
+Amihud and Bekaert et al. stated that there is a positive correlation between stock returns and liquidity in terms of the daily ratio of absolute stock return to its dollar volume and the proportion of zero return days \cite{Amihud2002Illiquidity,BekaertLiquidity}.
+Furthermore, Nagel indicated that the main reason for the evaporation of liquidity during crashes is the increasing expected returns of liquidity \cite{NagelEvaporating}.
+Moreover, measuring illiquidity, e.g., through the bid-ask spread, is deeply rooted in the minimum decision granularity of daily trading and thus can be inherently derived from high-frequency trading records of investors.
+Additionally, illiquidity contains future economic information that can be employed for stock market forecasting \cite{StollInferring,ChenMicro}.
+Therefore, it is feasible to explore stock market crashes from the perspective of illiquidity, but existing studies still lack explanations, cascading dynamics, and warning signals of a crash.